Polk City, IA Demographics

 A map of Polk City's Population by Race

-Of the 1,028 places in Iowa, Polk City is the 70th most populous.
+Polk City is ranked the 66th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Polk City was ranked the 70th most populous place in the 2020 Census.

 Polk City's White Population